starryknight620/Datadog-API-Shell/README.md

 - `DD_API_KEY` [API Keys](https://app.datadoghq.com/organization-settings/api-keys)
 - `DD_APP_KEY`* [Application Keys](https://app.datadoghq.com/organization-settings/application-keys)
 - *The Application Key is _not_ the same as the application ID used by Datadog RUM SDKs
+- Make sure the API Keys and Application Keys have the correct permissions

 - [jq](https://jqlang.github.io/jq/) installed to parse your JSON output, see below for install steps with [brew](https://brew.sh/)